Skylight Blinds vs Skylight Shades: What’s the Difference?

 • Clean, minimal appearance

-• Better suited for angled or horizontal mounting
+• Well suited for angled or horizontal mounting

 Advantages for Skylights